theintern/intern-tutorial/README.md

 ## Step 4: Configuring Intern

 Before any tests can be run, Intern needs to be configured so it can find our tests and can know how to run them.
 This is done by creating an Intern configuration file.
-Full documentation on available configuration options can be found [here](https://github.com/theintern/intern/wiki/Configuring-Intern).
+Full documentation on available configuration options, check out the [Configuring Intern wiki page](https://github.com/theintern/intern/wiki/Configuring-Intern).

 1. Create a new configuration file at `app/tests/intern.js`.
 This file is just a simple AMD module with no dependencies or supporting code.
 We will add configuration options in the steps to follow.